- Knowledge Base

 The import tool in StoreFront allows to upload your products in the form of CSV files.
 You may want to use this if you need to add or update a lot of products at a time.
 In your control panel, you can find the import tool at Catalog → Products → Import products.

-For examples of the import tool usage, please refer to this article: Import-Export.
+For examples of the import tool usage, please refer to these articles: Import/Export Basics.

 StoreFront uses the CSV format for import and export of files.